 Gameplay and Story Segregation: Storyline-wise, Tellah just doesn't have the strength to use Meteor without killing himself.
 Gameplay-wise, Tellah isn't able to cast Meteor due to it costing 99 MP, and he only has 90 max.
 The developers overlooked the idea that in some releases, players can use items on him to boost his max MP.
 Oops.

-Senseless Sacrifice: His last stand against Golbez, the almighty Meteor spell, fails to kill him.
+Senseless Sacrifice: Subverted.
+His last stand against Golbez, the almighty Meteor spell, fails to kill him, but it does wound Golbez enough that he loses control of Kain, allowing the party to rescue Rosa before she's killed by a giant blade.

 Heartbroken Badass: The "badass" is debatable, but you can bet yer ass that Anna's death hit him hard.
 Her Rousing Speech to him did ease his pain a bit, but he's still mourning 17 years later.